Carlston Harris: Background

 Having left Guyana in 2007 in search of better job prospects, Harris moved to Manaus, Brazil, working as a mechanic.
 Treating boxing and luta livre as a hobby, he decided to make martial arts his full time job after buying a pirated DVD of the first B.J.
 Penn and Diego Sanchez bout.
-Soon after, his coach, Junior Lopes, suggested that Harris move to Rio de Janeiro and continue his MMA training.
+Soon after, his coach, Junior Lopes, suggested that Harris move to Rio de Janeiro and continue his training at Renovação Fight Team (RFT) under Marcio "Cromado" Ramos Barbosa.

 He is the first Guyanese fighter in the UFC.

 Mixed martial arts career

 Early career

 Making his MMA debut in 2011, Harris started his MMA career losing a split decision to Christiano Marques.
 Two months later, Harris scored his first MMA victory submitting Bruno Renascer in the first round, followed by another decision loss in March 2012.
-Turning his career around, he put on a winning streak after his 1-2 start and defeated the likes of Michel Pereira, Joilton Lutterbach, and Wellington Turman to get noticed by Brave Combat Federation.
+Turning his career around, he put on a winning streak after his 1–2 start and defeated the likes of Michel Pereira, Joilton Lutterbach, and Wellington Turman to get noticed by Brave Combat Federation.

 Brave Combat Federation

-Making his debut on the Brave CF 3 card on March 18, 2017 against Thiago Vieira, Harris won the bout via TKO stoppage in the second round.
+Making his debut on the Brave CF 3 card on March 18, 2017, against Thiago Vieira, Harris won the bout via TKO stoppage in the second round.

-In his sophomore performance, Harris would go on to defeat Carl Booth via unanimous decision at Brave CF 8 on August 12, 2017 to win the BRAVE CF Welterweight Championship.
+In his sophomore performance, Harris would go on to defeat Carl Booth via unanimous decision at Brave CF 8 on August 12, 2017, to win the BRAVE CF Welterweight Championship.